GopinathSM17/LifeSkillsMountblue/energyManagment.md

 2. No phone or laptop 45 minutes before going to the bed.
 3. Schedule the day and week sufficient for sleep hours.

 ## 6. Paraphrase the video - Brain Changing Benefits of Exercise.
-Minimum 5 points, only the points.

 1. Prefrontal Cortex - It is situated right before the forehead, critical to make decision, focus and attention.
 2. Hipoocampus - It has the ability to store long term memory, facts and events.